e3prom/rVRRPd/README.md

  * Support MAC-based Virtual LAN interface (`macvlan`)

 # Development
-This project is still in **_development_** stage, and at this time, only supports the Linux operating system.
+This project is still in **_development_** stage, and at this time, only supports the Linux and FreeBSD operating systems.
 There is no stable API, configuration or even documentation yet.
-Please keep in mind that [`rVRRPd`](https://github.com/e3prom/rVRRPd) may not be fully interoperable with standard-compliant network equipments.
+Please keep in mind that [`rVRRPd`](https://github.com/e3prom/rVRRPd) may not always be fully interoperable with standard-compliant network equipments.

 The development roadmap for the upcoming `0.2.0` release can be found on its [dedicated project page](https://github.com/e3prom/rVRRPd/projects/2).

 # Dependencies
- * A Linux 64-bits kernel (_only Linux is supported at this time_).
+ * A Linux or FreeBSD 64-bits operating system
  * An Intel IA-64 (x86_64), or an ARMv8 processor (aarch64).
  * Rust's [`Cargo`](https://doc.rust-lang.org/cargo/) (v1.33.0 or higher), to build the project and all its dependencies.
  * At least one Ethernet interface(s), see [`conf/rvrrpd.conf`](conf/rvrrpd.conf) for a basic TOML configuration example.